k-rns/2020-05-22-WHOI-Python/index.md

   you will need access to the software described below.
   In addition, you will need an up-to-date web browser.
 </p>
+{% endcomment %}

+It is recommended that you download and install free Zoom conference software.
+No other setup required.
+See <a href="https://support.zoom.us/hc/en-us/articles/201362193-Joining-a-Meeting">Joining a meeting from Zoom Help Center</a>).

+You will need an up-to-date web browser.

+{% comment %}
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>
+{% endcomment %}

 {% if site.carpentry == "swc" %}
 {% include swc/setup.html %}